sharmalab/bindaas/README.md

-## Configuring with Kong API Gateway
+## Configuring with Kong API Gateway using the Docker containers

 ### Configure Kong with Postgres and Apache DS